 Under the authority of R.S.
 40:4 and 40:5, and in accordance with R.S.
-49:950 et seq., the Administrative Procedure Act, notice is hereby given that the state health officer, acting through the Louisiana Department of Health, Office of Public Health (LDH/OPH), intends to amend and recodify parts of Chapter 7 of Title 51—Public Health Immunization Requirements.
+49:950 et seq., the Administrative Procedure Act, notice is hereby given that the state health officer, acting through the Louisiana Department of Health, Office of Public Health (LDH/OPH), hasamended and recodified parts of Chapter 7 of Title 51—Public Health Immunization Requirements.

-This proposed rule will amend §701 of Chapter 7 of Title 51—Public Health Immunization Requirements.
-The proposed amendments add vaccines for SARS-CoV-2 to the list of required vaccinations for school entry to the extent that such vaccines are approved by the Food and Drug Administration for the individual’s age, and also require such vaccines, and all potential boosters, on the same basis for school attendance.
+This rule amends §701 of Chapter 7 of Title 51—Public Health Immunization Requirements.
+The amendments add vaccines for SARS-CoV-2 to the list of required vaccinations for school entry to the extent that such vaccines are approved by the Food and Drug Administration for the individual’s age, and also require such vaccines, and all potential boosters, on the same basis for school attendance.

 §701.
 Immunization Schedule